rhodey/AreTheDucksOut/README.md

   All meta-data is returned as a single JSON object.
 When no meta-data is available on the targets at location the following JSON object is
   returned: {"outside":"unknown"}

+  FISA Court verdicst are returned as JSON object with the following
+  structure: {
+                "verdict" : "denied" or "granted",
+                "comments" : "comments of the court"
+              }

 ```